Table of Contents

 You may like InfluxQL for its similarity with SQL, but Prometheus really provides a very powerful, direct, and convenient language for working with stored data.

-- Prometheus servers, as well as InfluxDB, can be united in clusters to be able to process high load.
+- Prometheus servers, as well as InfluxDB, can be united in clusters to be able to process high loads.
 But Prometheus servers (and servers running the open-source InfluxDB version) are independent of each other by default.
 This means each server uses its own local resources.
 When your processing requirements increase, you should take care to set up a cluster of servers (both for Prometheus and InfluxDB).

 But the commercial version of InfluxDB is different.
 It is a distributed cluster solution by default.
 So, it consists of many nodes that interact together.
 So, when the load increases, you don’t have to worry about scaling.
 On the other hand, you will have to manage a complex cluster from the very beginning, which may be difficult.
-If you don’t need to process high load, it can even be considered redundant.
+If you don’t need to process a high load, it can even be considered redundant.
 Prometheus and the open-sourced version of InfluxDB are easier to manage if your use case is standard and relatively simple.

 - InfluxDB supports float64, int64, bool, and string data types.
 The Prometheus’ main data type is float64 (however, it has limited support for strings).